Multi-self-loop Lackadaisical Quantum Walk with Partial Phase Inversion: Article proposal

 Substituting Equation \ref{eq:add-mult-self-loop} into Equation \ref{eq:initial-system-mslqw} and applying the expansions, we obtain the initial state described in Equation \ref{eq:initial-state-mslqw}.

 To properly explore those multiple self-loops at each vertex, we propose a modification to Grover's oracle described previously.
 Note that, in Equation \ref{eq:query-oracle-grover}, a query $(I_{n}\otimes Q)$ is included at each step of the quantum walk, where $Q = I_{N} - 2 \ket{\omega}\bra{\omega}$ and $\omega$ is the marked vertex.
-Thus, by linearity, when we apply the oracle to all $\ket{i}\ket{\Vec{x}}$ states of the superposition of vertices and edges,

-there are two possibilities.
-The first possibility is that $\Vec{x}$ is not the target state, \textit{i.e.}, $\omega \neq \Vec{x}$,
+Thus, by linearity, when we apply the oracle to all $\ket{i}\ket{\Vec{x}}$ states of the superposition of vertices and edges, there are two possibilities.
+The first possibility is that $\Vec{x}$ is not the target state, \textit{i.e.}, $\omega \neq \Vec{x}$.
+As $\braket*{\omega}{\Vec{x}} = 0$, the state stays unchanged.
+The second possibility is that $\Vec{x}$ is the target state, \textit{i.e.}, $\omega = \Vec{x}$.
+In this case, as $\braket*{\omega}{\Vec{x}} = 1$, we have the phase inversion of the target state.